Light-Oriented Ontologies

 Alan Bogana, photo Patrick Nedel

-Over the years, Alan Bogana has developed a multiform art practice involving installations, sculptures, time-based media, websites, virtual realities and holograms.
+Over the years, Bogana has developed a multiform art practice involving installations, sculptures, time-based media, websites, virtual realities and holograms.
 His works delve into the mediating roles that technoscience cultures play in our perceptions, in our understanding of reality and in the construction of our notions about nature.